 My Home The Rickety Cottage.
 The first time I drove up the drive, after stopping for three kangaroos to cross in front of me, I fell in love with this place.
 A cedar clad cottage, set on 5 acres, in Western Australia.
 I knew instantly we just had to buy it.
 That may all sound a bit clichéd.
 But it is true.
 I am not a decisive person, I can read the menu 6 times and still not have made a decision once everyone else has ordered.
 But I did that day.
 I drove home, text Stew (because he was away!) and made an offer.
 Our new family home and he had never even seen it!
 He saw the outside when we drove past and then inside the day we did the final inspection.
 How is that for trust!
 I guess I am very thankful that he loved it too!
 It isn’t big, just a square room that is kitchen, living and dining, 3 and a half bedrooms and one bathroom.
 My washing machine is in a cupboard!
 But I love it.
 And we have put a wonderful farmhouse style kitchen into it.
 Again it isn’t big but it works for me.

 There are plenty of other things that are thrown into the mix that is ME, but I think the above represents me.

-In summary, I am a 30 something Mum who loves cooking for her family in her tiny but much loved Rickety Cottage.
+In summary, I am a 30 something Mum who loves cooking for her family and friends in her tiny but much loved Rickety Cottage.